rafael-fuente/Incoherent-Light-Simulation/double_slit_simulations/README.md

 # Double Slit Simulations with Coherent and Incoherent Light

-These are finite-difference time-domain (FDTD) simulations of the double slit experiment with coherent light, incoherent light and partially coherent light.
+These are finite-difference time-domain (FDTD) simulations of the double slit experiment with coherent light, spatially incoherent light and partially spatially coherent light.

 The simulations are performed at three different time scales: femtoseconds, picoseconds and microseconds to show the differences between them.